Technology to Make Your Business Flourish Without Breaking the Bank

-– Technology is king in today’s age.
+Technology is king in today’s age.
 Outside of salary reserves, technology is often the largest capital expense for start-ups.
-You want your employees to have the best, but unless your angel is endlessly giving you money, you cannot spend a fortune on technology.
-Luckily, there are some tech solutions that offer the best in quality and price.
+You want your employees to have the best, but you cannot spend a fortune on technology unless your angel is endlessly giving you money.
+Luckily, some tech solutions offer the best in quality and price.

 Computers

-There are very few businesses that do not require employees to have a computer in front of them.
-Even your sales staff needs to have computer power when they are on the road.
+Very few businesses do not require employees to have a computer in front of them.
+Even your sales staff needs computer power when they are on the road.
 The strength of the computer system will depend on your company’s needs, but for many start-ups, a laptop can replace a desktop system.
-This is advantageous because laptops are much less expensive than desktops and they also are portable.
+This is advantageous because laptops are much less expensive than desktops and portable.
 If your people only need a good word processing function, the writers at TechRadar say the new Samsung Chromebook 2 can function just as well as the more expensive laptop computers.

 Smartphones

 Entrepreneur magazine claims that you can run a business from your smartphone.
-Although this may or may not be true, there is no denying that the technological power of mobile devices is changing the way we do business.
-The Xperia by Sony is receiving high marks by most technology reviewers, and you can pick it up for under $600 or bundle it to receive a reduced price.
-It has a longer battery life than its competitors and it is waterproof, so your employees have no excuse for missing phone calls.
+Although this may or may not be true, there is no denying that mobile devices’ technological power is changing how we do business.
+The Xperia by Sony is receiving high marks from most technology reviewers, and you can pick it up for under $600 or bundle it to receive a reduced price.
+It has a longer battery life than its competitors and is waterproof, so your employees have no excuse for missing phone calls.

 Applications